• Level of education

 • Study of interactions with packaging and associated tests

-Study of instability phenomena in emulsions and stabilization solutions
+Study of emulsion instability phenomena and stabilization solutions

-Development of a formula in several stages with imposed constraints.
+Development of a multi-step formula with imposed constraints.

 Critical analysis of the results obtained.

-For the introduction to chemical engineering applied to the field of cosmetics, students will work on a case study that describes the laboratory-scale production of a cosmetic product, and then find a way to produce it on a larger scale.
+As regards the introduction to chemical engineering applied to the field of cosmetics, students will be required to work on a case study describing the laboratory-scale production of a cosmetic product, and then find a way to produce it on a larger scale.

 TP: 25